apify/crawlee/docs/api/Session.md

 ## `session.setCookiesFromResponse(response)`

 Sets cookies from response to the cookieJar.
-Accepts responses with headers accessible by `response.headers` or `response.headers()`.
 Parses cookies from `set-cookie` header and sets them to `Session.cookieJar`.

 <table>
 <thead>